Meaningful Parenting- Do you or your child has 'Math-phobia?' Have you ever failed in your Maths exam? Part 1

 - You go the teacher - 'Meet me after school' or 'The class has moved to the next chapter.
 I will ask Sam (the brainy) to help you out.'

-- Sam- 'It's very simple.
+- Sam- 'It's straightforward.
 See it’s like this."'
-You don't want to appear dumb head before your friend and you nod- 'Yeah, understood."
+You don't want to appear dumb head before your friend, and you nod- 'Yeah, understood."

 - Next mathematical problem- Failed again.